waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Reflection & Lessons Learned
 - **Turn 8762**: Fixed `battle_move_selector` for Gen 2 vertical menus.
 Pruned redundant turn logs from notepad.
 3F sweep is nearly complete.
 Goal is to reach 5F.
 Foundational assumption: Progress is achieved by defeating Rockets floor-by-floor to reach the Director.
+- **Director Info**: The Director is being held on the 5th floor.
+He has the ability to open the locked boss's door.
+- **Card Key Slot**: Located at (14, 2) on 3F.
+Likely requires the Card Key.